kangkelvin/airob_base/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:

-1. Go to 'blah'
+1. Go to '...'
 2. Launch 'this and that'
-3. When this scenario happens then '....'
+3. When this scenario happens then '...'

 **Expected behavior**
 A clear and concise description of what you expected to happen.

 **Environment:**

 - OS: Ubuntu20
 - ROS: Foxy
 - Other important files/libraries (CUDA, OpenCV, etc) with version number

-**Hardware (if applicable):**
+**Hardware (if applicable, otherwise remove section):**

- - CPU: Intel i7 10700?
+- CPU: e.g. Intel i7 10700?
- - GPU: Nvidia RTX 2070?
+- GPU: e.g. Nvidia RTX 2070?

 **Additional context**
 Add any other context about the problem here.